-Nevertheless, there can be no assurance that instability in the region will not escalate in the future or will not spread to additional countries in the region.
+Nevertheless, there can be no assurance that such instability in the region will not escalate in the future or will not spread to additional countries in the region.
 Military efforts have significantly decreased the presence of the Islamist militia group known as ISIS in Syria and Iraq, but there is growing concern regarding Shiite militias taking control over the relinquished territory and the creation of a land corridor from Tehran to the Mediterranean under Iranian influence.

 In 2019, there were two general elections; however, after each election, a coalition government was not formed by the deadline.
-A third election was held in March 2020, and as of the date of this prospectus supplement, a coalition government has not been formed.
 As a result, Israel's current government is a transitional government and therefore certain of its decision-making powers are limited.
 There is a risk that this current political situation, which limits the government's ability to enact reforms and requires the adoption of the last approved budget, may have a negative impact on Israel's economy.
-This risk will continue until a new government is formed.
+This risk will continue until the next elections are held in March 2020, assuming a new government is formed after these elections.